SECOND GENERATION SULFONYLUREAS

 Minor enzyme elevations have been reported to occur during sulfonylurea therapy in less than 1% of patients, rates that are similar to what occurs with placebo therapy.
 Clinically apparent liver injury from the sulfonylureas is rare, but has been reported for virtually all of the currently available forms and appears to be a class effect.
 The liver injury appears within 3 to 12 weeks of starting the medication, usually with symptoms of fatigue, nausea and abdominal discomfort, followed by dark urine and jaundice.
 Rare instances of hepatic injury arising after many months or years of therapy have been reported, particularly soon after an increase in dosage.
 Various combinations of hepatocellular and cholestatic injury have been described with sulfonylurea induced liver injury, and many cases are reported to be mixed.
 Allergic manifestations can occur, but are not typical and autoantibody formation is rare.
 Because sulfonylureas are usually given in combination with other hypoglycemic agents, many of which also cause liver injury, it can be difficult to establish whether the injury is due to the sulfonylurea or another agent.
-The timing of injury in relationship to starting the medication is perhaps most characteristic.
+The timing of injury in relationship to starting the medication is perhaps most characteristic feature.
 Recovery is usually rapid once the medication is stopped.
 While all of the second generation sulfonylureas have been linked to cases of clinically apparent liver injury, the most cases have been associated with glyburide (referred to as glibenclamide outside of the United States), perhaps because it has been the most widely used.

 Mechanism of Injury